htaira/glubix/README.md

  - Red Hat Gluster Storage 3.0 (RHEL6.6 + GlusterFS 3.6)
  - Red Hat Gluster Storage 3.1 (RHEL6.6 + GlusterFS 3.7)
  - Red Hat Gluster Storage 3.1 (RHEL7.1 + GlusterFS 3.7)

+### known issue

+Old GlusterFS has a lock issue. with error message "Unable to acquire lock for _VOLNAME_" Ex.
+When you hit some conditions.
+You can't acquire lock for "gluster volume status" command.
+It will fail command.
+If you want to remove this route cause that I recommend to upgrade to GlusterFS 3.12.0( or higher).

+See also this patch on [gluster gerrit#18437](https://review.gluster.org/#/c/glusterfs/+/18437/)